List of awards and nominations received by Phil Collins

 The following list includes some of the most significant awards and nominations received by musician Phil Collins as a solo artist.

 Collins has received numerous accolades including eight Grammy Awards, an Academy Award, two Golden Globe Awards, three American Music Awards, four Billboard Music Awards, six Brit Awards, and an MTV Video Music Award.
-He was inducted into the Hollywood Walk of Fame in 1999 and the Songwriters Hall of Fame in 2003.
+He was inducted into the Hollywood Walk of Fame in 1999, the Songwriters Hall of Fame in 2003, and the Rock and Roll Hall of Fame in 2026.
 He received the Disney Legend Award in 2002.

 He received eight competitive Grammy Awards including the Grammy Award for Record of the Year for Another Day in Paradise (1991), and two consecutive Grammy Awards for Best Male Pop Vocal Performance for Against All Odds (Take a Look at Me Now) (1985) and No Jacket Required (1986).
 He also won the Grammy Award for Best Soundtrack Album for the Walt Disney Pictures animated film Tarzan (1999) as well as the Grammy Award for Best Song Written for Visual Media for "Two Hearts" from the romantic crime comedy Buster (1988).

 For his work in film, he won the Academy Award for Best Original Song for "You'll Be in My Heart" from the animated film Tarzan (1999).
 He was Oscar-nominated for "Against All Odds" from the neo-noir romantic drama Against All Odds (1984), and "Two Hearts" from the romantic crime comedy Buster (1988).
 He also received two Golden Globe Awards for Best Original Song for both "Two Hearts" and "You'll Be in My Heart".